0mn1verze/Maestro-Chess-Engine/README.md

 > [!IMPORTANT]
 > This engine uses ideas from different open source chess engines (Stockfish, Ethreal, etc) so it is not fully original
 > For example, it uses tuned paramters from Ethreal Chess Engine for dynamic depth reductions and it also uses a NNUE network from Stockfish.
+> Credits to Daniel Shawul for his NNUE probe library.

 ## Demo
 ![alt text](https://github.com/0mn1verze/Maestro-Chess-Engine/blob/942e85bddfd8f62b51647bf0183ab3c3778e2357/demo.png)